weaviate/weaviate-io/docs/weaviate/guides/_how-to-import-data.md

 ## Overview

-Learn how to import data into Weaviate
+In this tutorial, you will learn how to import data into Weaviate using the batch import method.

+By the end of this tutorial, you should have a good idea of the steps involved in importing data, and when to use the batch import method.

 <!-- TODO: Finish this page! -->
 :::caution Under construction.